Chanakya-dev/Demo_Pitch/README.md

 ### **9. Full Stack Application**
 - **Purpose**:
-  - Apply all your learning to build a complete **Full Stack Web Application**.
+  - Apply all your learning to build a complete **Full Stack Web Application**  and Integaration towards an AI.
 - **Outcome**: Master the integration of frontend, backend, and database for a real-world project.

 ---